Last eNews for 2014

 If you’re not on our mailing list you won’t be getting or latest eNews.
 You can view it here: December 2014 eNews Contents: Save the Bilby Fund Wall Planner Face the Challenge Crossword Competition Woodford Folk Festival Make yours a …

 The Greater Bilby is a nocturnal marsupial which has a silky light grey and white coat and a long black and white crested tail with a naked spur-like tip.
 Bilbies have a long snout and well-developed sense of smell to aid in finding food.
 Their large, hairless ears are extremely useful for listening for predators as well as prey.

-Until recently, Australia had two species of Bilbies – the Greater Bilby and the Lesser Bilby.
-The Lesser Bilby is already believed to be extinct.
+Australia once had two species of bilby – the Greater Bilby and the Lesser Bilby.
+The Lesser Bilby is extinct.
 The Greater Bilby is the largest member of the bandicoot family, measuring up to 55cm in body length with a tail of up to 29cm long.
 Adult males weigh 1-2.5kg and the females weigh between 800g- 1.1kg.
 They range from 30 to 60cm in length with a 20cm tail.
 The females are smaller than the male and they only associate to mate.

 Image courtesy Lyle Radford.